 8. Does the lawyer have experience in the type of case you have?

 Answer: As mentioned above, the issuance of a law license means you can practice law.
 Virtually any type of law.
-Legally, the lawyers of the Law Offices of John Day could practice tax or securities law, even though, quite frankly, we know little about either subject.
+Legally, the lawyers of the Law Offices of John Day, P.C. could practice tax or securities law, even though, quite frankly, we know little about either subject.

 Thus, a lawyer who says that he or she accepts medical malpractice cases tells you nothing about the experience of the lawyer.
 Absolutely nothing.
 Why?
 There are no rules to stop a tax lawyer from advertising for medical malpractice cases.
 There is nothing to stop a lawyer who handles relatively simple car wreck cases from advertising that he or she seeks complicated medical malpractice cases.
 A license to practice law is a license to practice almost any kind of law (patent law is different) and unfortunately a lawyer can tell the public that he or she can do anything.